fgelsomini/ruby-oop-examples/README.md

 Your music store client is asking for more help.

 Apparently, the strings on a guitar will be made of either nylon or steel.
-They would like you to add an attribute that will store what material the strings are made of: string material
+They would like you to add an attribute that will store what material the strings are made of.

-Since most of their guitars have steel strings, they would like this attribute to default to "Steel" when creating a new guitar.
+Since most of their guitars have steel strings, they would like this particular attribute to default to "Steel" when creating a new guitar.

 They will set the rest of the attributes after a new instrument is created.
 The code to to create a new guitar and check for string material should behave something like the following: